Concrete Surface Preparation

 • Noise levels

-• These are all problems that can be avoided if known about and planned for ahead.
+These problems can be avoided if known about and planned for ahead.

 Examine the Surface

-Prior to contracting for a job or awarding a project- the contractor must conduct a survey of the concrete surface in its current shape.
+Before contracting for a job or awarding a project, the contractor must survey the concrete surface in its current shape.

 If excessive laitance is present (a weak layer of cement and fines on the concrete surface), this material must be removed down to solid concrete.
 The coating or overlay will not bond properly to the weak layer of concrete.

-The surface should be checked for existing sealers, curing materials, grease, oil, efflorescence, and dirt that need to be removed.
+The surface should be checked for existing sealers, curing materials, grease, oil, efflorescence, and dirt that need removal.
 In short, you want no surprises.

 Know the Job Specifications

-Most job specifications for surface preparation state the surface should be “sound, free from surface defects dry, and clean.”
-Each of these terms is subjective, so it is important that the job specifications, the coatings or overlay specifications, and the expectations of the architect and/ or project engineer are in alignment.
+Most job specifications for surface preparation state the surface should be “sound, free from surface defects, dry, and clean.”
+Each of these terms is subjective, so the job specifications, the coatings or overlay specifications, and the expectations of the architect and/ or project engineer must align.

-Specifications should also say how uniform, clean, rough, and what strength the concrete substrate should be prior to a coating or overlay installation.
+Specifications should also say how uniform, clean, and rough it is and what strength the concrete substrate should be before a coating or overlay installation.
 See “Standards You Should Know About”

-Proposals for surface preparation specifications should clearly spell out cleaning methods, profiling method, and surface defect repair procedures.
+Proposals for surface preparation specifications should clearly state cleaning methods, profiling methods, and surface defect repair procedures.

 Other specifications may include time schedules and acceptable levels of noise and dust.
-Also, is there time in the schedule for concrete to dry to the required moisture level if water is being used in the cleaning process?
-If the specifications don’t cover these issues- make sure they get covered.
+Also, is there time in the schedule for concrete to dry to the required moisture level if water is used in the cleaning process?
+If the specifications don’t cover these issues, ensure they get covered.